About Writers' Week

 Writers' Week podcasts are available on most major podcast platforms - just search for "Adelaide Writers' Week" through your preferred podcast app or website and listen back to your favourite sessions!

 Adelaide Festival and Adelaide Writers’ Week acknowledge the rights of individuals to hold different and divergent views.
 Views held by our writers are not necessarily the views of the organisation.
 We respect freedom of speech and the respectful exchange of ideas.
-We will not tolerate any behaviour that is insulting, against the law, or racist in any form, and we have a zero-tolerance policy regarding racism towards our staff, artists, audiences, and the communities we serve.
-We will not permit commentary during our festival that is insulting or racist.
+We will not tolerate any behaviour or commentary that is against the law or racist and we have a zero-tolerance policy regarding racism towards our staff, artists, audiences and the communities we serve.